 Board of Trustees

-The university’s board of trustees (formally the Yale Corporation) is Yale’s governing and policy-making body.
-The trustees act as fiduciaries to ensure that the university’s academic and administrative leadership are guided by sound policies and practices, with adequate resources, to further Yale’s mission.
-The trustees are attentive to balancing the needs of today’s faculty, students, alumni, and staff with those of future generations, and promote the well-being and excellence of the university.
+The Yale Corporation, or board of trustees, is the university’s principal governing body.
+As fiduciaries, the trustees ensure that Yale’s academic and administrative leadership are guided by sound policies and practices and equipped with adequate resources to further Yale’s mission.
+In this work, they balance the needs of today’s faculty, students, alumni, and staff with those of future generations, and promote the well-being and excellence of the university.

-The Corporation is a uniquely engaged and small group that includes the president of the university, who chairs the board, ten appointed successor trustees and six elected alumni fellows.
+The Corporation is a uniquely engaged and small group that includes the president of the university and sixteen Yale graduates: ten appointed successor trustees and six elected alumni fellows.
 Successor trustees and alumni fellows have equivalent responsibilities and duties.
-In addition, the governor and lieutenant governor of the State of Connecticut are board members ex officio.
+In addition, the governor and lieutenant governor of Connecticut are board members ex officio.